 Yes.
 Typically tools are left-hand set but right-hand set tools are available upon request.

-What are the benefits of running a Slimline® vs. a standard anchor?
+What are the benefits of running a Slimline® vs. a standard or conventional anchor?

 Check out the benefits and more on our Resources page.